 A "broker non-vote" occurs when a nominee holding Common Shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received instructions with respect to that proposal from the beneficial owner (despite voting on at least one other proposal for which it does have discretionary authority or for which it has received instructions).
 Broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
-Of the proposals to be voted upon at the Annual Meeting, the only vote that a nominee may cast without receiving instructions from the beneficial owner is the vote to ratify the appointment of the independent registered public accounting firm of the Company for the year ending December 31, 2024.
+Of the proposals to be voted upon at the Annual Meeting, the only vote that a nominee may cast without receiving instructions from the beneficial owner is the vote to ratify the appointment of the independent registered public accounting firm of the Company for the year ending December 31, 2025.

-MATTERS TO BE CONSIDERED AND VOTED ON AT OUR 2023 ANNUAL MEETING
+MATTERS TO BE CONSIDERED AND VOTED ON AT OUR 2025 ANNUAL MEETING

+Proposal Board Recommendation Page

+Proposal No. 1: Election of Trustees

+FOR each nominee X

+Proposal No. 2: Ratification of Appointment of Independent Registered Public Accounting Firm for the year ending December 31, 2025

+, c FOR X

-Proposal Board Recommendation Page Proposal No. 1: Election of Trustees FOR each nominee X Proposal No. 2: Ratification of Appointment of Independent Registered Public Accounting Firm for the year ending December 31, 2024 FOR X Proposal No. 3: Approval, on Non-Binding Advisory Basis of Named Executive Officer Compensation as described in this Proxy Statement FOR X
+Proposal No. 3: Approval, on Non-Binding Advisory Basis of Named Executive Officer Compensation as described in this Proxy Statement

+officer compensation as described in this Froxy Statement FOR X